software-2021-09-02-15-38-08-utc

 The real problem comes with TE.
 IP routing is destination-based, and path computation is based on an additive metric.
 Bandwidth availability is not taken into account.
 Some links may be congested, and others underutilized.
 By default, the routing protocol has no way of knowing this.
 The main traditional approaches to TE are MPLS TE and IGP Metric-based TE.

 Varying the metric link moves the problem around.
 However, you can tweak metrics to enable ECMP, spreading traffic via a hash algorithm over-dispersed paths.
-ECMP suits local path diversity, but we still lack global visibility for optimum end-to-end TE.
-A centralized control improves the distribution-control insufficiency needed for optimal path computation for Multi-area/Multi-AS TE.transport SDN
+ECMP suits local path diversity but lacks global visibility for optimum end-to-end TE.
+A centralized control improves the distribution-control insufficiency needed for optimal Multi-area/Multi-AS TE path computation.transport SDN

 BGP-LS & PCEP

 OpenDaylight is an SDN infrastructure controller that enhances the control plane, offering a service abstraction layer.
 It carries out network abstraction of whatever service exists on the controller.
-Then on top of that, there are APIs enabling applications to interface with the network.
-Its supports BGP-LS and PCEP, two protocols commonly used in the transport SDN framework.
+On top of that, there are APIs enabling applications to interface with the network.
+It supports BGP-LS and PCEP, two protocols commonly used in the transport SDN framework.

 BGP-LS makes BGP an extraction protocol.

 The challenge is that the contents of a Link State Database (LSDB) and an IGP’s Traffic Engineering Database (TED) describe only the links and nodes within that domain.
-When there is a requirement for end-to-end TE capabilities through a multi-domain and multi-protocol architecture, TE applications require visibility outside one area to make better decisions.
+When end-to-end TE capabilities are required through a multi-domain and multi-protocol architecture, TE applications require visibility outside one area to make better decisions.
 New tools like BGP-LS and PCEP combined with a central controller enhance TE and provide multi-domain visibility.

 We can improve the IGP topology by extending BGP to BGP Link-State.
 This wraps up the LSDB in BGP transport and pushes it to BGP speakers.
 It’s a valuable extension used to introduce link-state into BGP.
 Vendors introduced PCEP in 2005 to solve the TE problem.

-Initially, it was stateless, but now available in a stateful mode.
-PCEP address path computation is multi-domain and multi-layer networks.
+Initially, it was stateless, but it is now available in a stateful mode.
+PCEP address path computation uses multi-domain and multi-layer networks.

 Its main driver was to decrease the complexity around MPLS and GMPLS traffic engineering.
 However, the constrained shortest path (CSPF) process was insufficient in complex typologies.
-In addition, Dijkstra-based link-state routing protocols suffer from what is known as bin-packing, where they don’t take into consideration network utilization as a whole.
+In addition, Dijkstra-based link-state routing protocols suffer from what is known as bin-packing, where they don’t consider network utilization as a whole.

 Conclusion: